Easy Black Forest Cake Recipe with Chocolate and Cherries

 Expert Tips for the Best Black Forest Cake

-- Don’t skip the crumb coat: It locks in crumbs for a clean finish.
+- Do not skip the crumb coat.
+It locks crumbs in place and gives the cake a cleaner final finish.

 Serving Suggestions